syncfusion-content/blazor-docs/blazor/accordion/getting-started.md

 ## Initialize Accordion using Template

-The following code explains how to initialize accordion using `Template`.
+The following code explains how to initialize Blazor Accordion using `Templates`.

 {% highlight cshtml %}